vietstacker/Viettel-Digital-Talent-Program-2022/Practice-6/NguyenThiHuong/README.md

 The following two network concepts is also important to swarm services:

-- ingress network is a special overlay network that facilitates load balancing among a service’s nodes.
+- <em><strong>ingress network</strong></em>: is a special overlay network that facilitates load balancing among a service’s nodes.
 When any swarm node receives a request on a published port, it hands that request off to a module called IPVS.
 IPVS keeps track of all the IP addresses participating in that service, selects one of them, and routes the request to it, over the ingress network.
 The ingress network is created automatically when you initialize or join a swarm.
 Most users do not need to customize its configuration, but Docker allows you to do so.

-- docker_gwbridge is a bridge network that connects the overlay networks (including the ingress network) to an individual Docker daemon’s physical network.
+- <em><strong>docker_gwbridge</strong></em>: is a bridge network that connects the overlay networks (including the ingress network) to an individual Docker daemon’s physical network.
 By default, each container a service is running is connected to its local Docker daemon host’s docker_gwbridge network.
 The docker_gwbridge network is created automatically when you initialize or join a swarm.
 Most users do not need to customize its configuration, but Docker allows you to do so.

 #### 1. Ingress network